-- Collaborate with others to build strong partnerships under the National Fish Habitat Action Plan (NFHAP), including the Eastern Brook Trout Joint Venture (EBTJV), and the Ohio River Basin Fish Habitat Partnership (ORBFHP)
+- Collaborate with others to build strong partnerships under the National Fish Habitat Partnership (NFHP), including the Eastern Brook Trout Joint Venture (EBTJV) and the Ohio River Basin Fish Habitat Partnership (ORBFHP)

 - Provide technical assistance to private landowners to restore and enhance fish and wildlife habitat on their property.

 - Cooperate with the U.S. Department of Agriculture on the Farm Bill Program, Wildlife Habitat Incentive Program, Environmental Quality Incentive Program, Wetlands Reserve Program and the Conservation Reserve Program.

 - Conduct outreach and education with youth and their families on the unique natural resources of the central Appalachians, such as native brook trout, salamanders and freshwater mussels, and Appalachia’s amazing network of rivers, streams and springs which are vital to fish and wildlife, and humans.